blazerailerx/DevOps_Projects/project1.md

 # Project 1

 ## LAMP stack implementation

-Summary: This project was geared towards putting together, the technologies required to build a website using HTML, CSS, PHP and MySQL
+Summary: This project was geared towards putting together, the technologies required to build a website using HTML, CSS, PHP and MySQL.
+In order to complete this project, an Apache server, a MySQL server and PHP were installed on a linux server.
 The project was hosted on AWS cloud.
-On an Ubuntu 20.01 lts Linux instance.
+On an Ubuntu 20.04 lts Linux instance.

 **Installation of the packages:**